sematext/docs/docs/logs/logs-table-quick-actions.md

 ![Navigate Infra](../images/logs/logs-table-navigate-infra.png)

-And you will be navigated to the Infra App automatically filtered by that value to see relevant metrics.
+And you will see related Infrastructure performance metrics automatically filtered by the log field value you selected.

 ![Host Flyout](../images/logs/host-flyout.png)